mailman-elixir/mailman/README.md

 ],
 ```

 `file_path_or_url` can be an absolute file path, or one relative to the root of your project.
-You can also give it a URL, in which case it will download the file for you before wrapping it in the Attachment struct.
+You can also give it a URL, in which case Mailman will download the file for you before wrapping it in the Attachment struct.

 `file_name` (optional) allows you to change the attachment's file name in the email.